corykim/eyetv-export-scripts/README.md

   	to export the recordings.
 The default name of the custom preset is "Export To Plex", but you can create any custom preset and supply its name in the property "TURBO_264_PRESET".

-* The script uses Atomic Parsley (http://atomicparsley.sourceforge.net) to set metadata on the exported file.
+* Optionally, the script uses Atomic Parsley (http://atomicparsley.sourceforge.net) to set metadata on the exported file.
+This is useful if Plex is unable to lookup the metadata of the file based on the filename.
+This feature only works with .mp4 and .m4v files.

+To enable Atomic Parsley, set the property “ENABLE_ATOMIC_PARSLEY” to true.

 The script expects this program to be installed at the location "/usr/local/bin/atomicparsley".
 You can specify a different location by setting the property "ATOMIC_PARSLEY_CLI".

-* The script uses ASObjC Runner (http://www.macosxautomation.com/applescript/apps/runner_vanilla.html) to read EyeTV's metadata.

 Properties
 ----------
+(see also Externalizing Properties below)

 * ENABLE_PROGRAM_DELETION: if set to true, the script will delete the recording from EyeTV once it is successfully exported.
 IF a recording is not successfully exported, the recording will remain in EyeTV.